 Then came BNSF 7450 East.

-BNSF 7201 West came through next.
-Westbound photography from the lookout point is getting harder and harder due to the vegetational growth.
+BNSF 7201 West was next.
+Westbound photography from the lookout point was getting harder and harder due to the vegetational growth.
 What was once a clear view is almost a hidden view now!

 BNSF 5368 East came through La Plata next.

 BNSF 4363 West went by the lookout point.

 BNSF 8164 West was next by my location.

 Union Pacific 8219 West came through town.

 BNSF 6697 west was the final freight train of my visit.

 The four-hour late Southwest Chief Train 4 heading to Chicago.